Insta360Develop/CameraSDK-Android/README.md

             // (Must) The parameters are fixed
             .setCameraSelfie(InstaCameraManager.getInstance().isCameraSelfie())

+            // (Depends on) If you start preview for live, this is required.
+            .setLive(true)

             // (Depends on) If you use custom resloution to start preview, this is required.
             .setResolutionParams(mCurrentResolution.width, mCurrentResolution.height, mCurrentResolution.fps);

+            // (Optional) Whether to enable stabilization, the default is true .setStabEnabled(true)

             // (Optional) Whether to allow gesture operations, the default is true .setGestureEnabled(true);